The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 Here’s where it gets interesting for pizza lovers.
 You can undoubtedly freeze the pizza.
 Does pizza go bad if frozen?
 Of course, at some point, pizza, like any other food, will become stale.
 But, for up to two months, you can store your pizza without worry.

 What’s more, storing pizza for months is unlikely to make it lose its taste and texture.
-Some people advise that you could keep your pizza for up to 60 days.
+Some people advise that to keep your pizza for up to 60 days.
 You could try it.
 But this comes with a warning: You can ruin all that delicious goodness over time, and the pizza won’t taste the same as when you first bought it.

 The choice is yours, but try to stick to the two-month rule.